-Investments consist of equity and fixed income mutual funds and are valued at fair value in the accompanying financial statements.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Investments consist of exchange traded funds and fixed income mutual funds and are valued at fair value in the accompanying financial statements.
 Purchases and sales are reflected on a trade date basis.
 All transactions that have not been settled or completed, but for which a receivable or an obligation exists, are reflected as investments in the accompanying statements of financial position.
 Investment income and realized gains and losses on sales of investments are computed on an average cost method, are recorded on the trade date of the transaction, and are included in investment income in the accompanying statements of activities.